Start Your Own Country Day

 The day is meant to get you thinking about starting your own country and what needs to be done if you want to do so.
 The Montevideo Convention on the Rights and Duties of States, signed in 1933, says that countries need to meet four criteria to be recognized internationally: they need territory, a government, a permanent population, and the ability to have relations with other states.
 But, many micronations have been created, many of which do not meet all of these criteria.
 Many of their creators still consider them as countries and don't care if others see them as such.
 A few examples of micronations are The Principality of New Utopia, Kugelmugel, and The Principality of Hutt River.

-Start Your Own Country Day, also known as National Start Your Own Country Day, is observed next on Friday, November 22nd, 2019.
+Start Your Own Country Day, also known as National Start Your Own Country Day, is being observed today!
 It has been observed annually on November 22nd since 1939.